Flight, Accommodation and Travel Costs

 |Personal camping and climbing equipment||Anything used personally, such as Sleeping Bag & Mat, Ice-axe, Crampons, Harness, Helmet, Headtorch.|

-We can advise you on buying flights to South America, and we will co-ordinate arrival and departure dates between the leader and all the clients.
+We can advise you about buying flights to South America, and we will co-ordinate the arrival and departure dates between the leader and all the clients.
 When booking your own flights we recommend that you send us your proposed schedule before committing to a payment, so that we can check your schedule will work for the expedition.
-We strongly advise you not to book flights until we have enough fully-paid clients to guarantee the expedition will run (normally this will be 4 months before departure)
+We strongly advise you not to book flights until we have enough fully-paid clients to guarantee the expedition will run (normally this is 4 months before departure)

 All clients must be insured for medical costs, rescue and repatriation in an emergency.
 We strongly recommend having insurance for baggage and effects, personal liability and cancellation (in case you are ill or unable to travel).
 Most good travel insurance policies will cover these items, but make sure you'll be covered for anything that happens on the trek or climb as well.
 If you'd like advice on insurance please ask us, or contact the companies we recommend Snowcard or The BMC

 We use a wide variety of different modes of transport on different holidays and expeditions, with very different costs.
-Consult your trip information pages for an estimate of the total costs for your course or expedition.
+Consult your trip information pages for an estimate of the total costs for your expedition.
 For example on some trips we'll hire a 4x4 vehicle and split the cost, while in other places we'll be driven by a hired driver to a remote drop off with a pre-arranged pick-up.
 Occasionally we'll use buses and there will also be some use of airport and town taxis, etc. Out in the mountains we often use mules, donkeys or porters for easier access to base camps.
-These costs also come under the broad title of Travel Costs, and are payable in South America on a shared basis by our clients.
+These mountain costs also come under the broad title of Travel Costs, and are payable in South America on a shared basis by our clients.